-Section I: Technical Bid - 1 soft copy
+Section I: Technical Bid - 4 copies (1 original, 3 copies)

-Section II: Financial Bid - 1 soft copy, under separate cover.
+Section II: Financial Bid - 1 copy, under separate cover.
 Prices related to the current solicitation must appear in the financial bid only and are not to be indicated in any other section of the bid; prices referenced in the financial bid should not to be repeated in any other section of the bid.

-Section III: Certifications (1 soft copy)
+Section III: Certifications - 1 copy